-Coalition of Small and Rural Schools Legislative Priorities for 2023
+Proposed Coalition of Small and Rural Schools Legislative Priorities for 2024

 - Continue to protect the At-Risk Add On and fund more items with this methodology.

-- Add a look back period to the School Construction Rebate Program
+- Continue to fund the School Construction Program

 - Protect students and improve absenteeism by adding "Educational Neglect" to the Code.

 - Virginia defines abuse and neglect a little differently than most states.
 Whereas most states clump different types of neglect into one basket, like this example from South Dakota "Whose parent, guardian, or custodian fails or refuses to provide proper or necessary subsistence, supervision, education, medical care, or any other care necessary for the child’s health, guidance, or well-being;", Virginia separates abuse in neglect into separate categories; physical, mental, and sexual (see this link 22VAC40-705-30.
 Types of abuse and neglect.)

 - We can easily add a section to 22VAC40-705-30 that would cover educational neglect.
 The very simple addition could look like this: